Side note: I used Burt's Bees bug repellent but now believe that it would be more aptly named Burt's Bees bug attractant.

 Side note: I may have explained this before, but Chad does everything at Mach 10.
 Snowshoeing at 5,000 feet with his 6 month pregnant wife?
 Set a pace normally reserved for track meets.
 Hiking with a toddler, an infant, a four-year-old and a 19-weeks-pregnant woman?
 Let's jog.

-After returning to camp, we walked down to the creek to cool off.
-The kids threw rocks (again) and we lazed away in the shade.
+and we lazed away in the shade.
 (Adam had to dam up the creek, of course, and Chad ran back and forth to the campsite so maybe I should say that the women lazed away in the shade.)
 While eating lunch, Danielle told us about nearby natural water slides she'd read about.
 Deciding to put off naps for a couple hours, we loaded up and headed back down Wishon Road.

 Side note: I really need to remember my fishing pole whenever we go up to the mountains.
 I was tempted to send Chad down to Springville and pick one up, but since I already have two (thanks Missa) I don't really need another.